DataSF/datasf.github.io/_drafts/eviction-alert-system.md

 ---

 In 2015, 24 different families living at 2 Emery Lane in San Francisco received eviction notices.
 Fortunately, the residents were more than just neighbors - they were part of a community.
 So they were able to organize a protest with the assistance of local community-based organizations.<br>After hearing of the tenant protest, Mayor Lee stepped in to ask the landlord to withdraw the evictions.
 The landlord agreed to withdraw most of the evictions.
 (1)<br>The experience of Emery Lane led us to wonder: Could there be other Emery Lanes?
-And if there were, how would we know?
+And if there were, how would we know?[^1]

 ## Background: The City regulates rents and evictions for certain housing units